Information about how to find your local area retailer's standing offer and the maximum tariffs that can be charged in embedded networks.

 - Origin Energy

-To work out who is your local area retailer, you need to know who your distributor is.
-Look up your address using the Victorian Government's website and then use the table below to confirm your local area retailer:
+To work out how much you should be charged, you will need to know who your local area retailer is.
+Look up your address on the Victorian Government’s website.
+Then, use the table below to confirm your local area retailer.

 |Distribution zone||Local area retailer|